somleng/somleng-scfm/docs/USAGE.md

 ### Contacts

 A [contact](https://github.com/somleng/somleng-scfm/blob/master/app/models/contact.rb) represents a person who has a [msisdn (aka: phone number)](https://en.wikipedia.org/wiki/MSISDN).
-A Phone Number has another meaning within the context of Somleng SCFM so we'll refer to a contact's phone number as their msisdn from now on to avoid confusion.
 Contacts are uniquely indexed by their msisdn.
 You cannot create two contacts with the same msisdn.

 ### Callouts

 A [callout](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout.rb) represents a collection of phone numbers that need to be called for a particular purpose.
 A callout has a status and can be *started*, *stopped*, *paused* or *resumed*.

-### Phone Numbers
+### Callout Participations

-A [phone number](https://github.com/somleng/somleng-scfm/blob/master/app/models/phone_number.rb) (not to be confused with a msisdn) represents a contact who needs to be called for a particular callout.
-Phone numbers have multiple phone calls.
-Phone numbers are uniquely indexed by the callout and contact.
-You cannot create two phone numbers with the same callout and contact.
+A [callout participation](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout_participation.rb) represents a contact who needs to be called for a particular callout.
+One callout participation may have have multiple phone calls.
+Callout participations are uniquely indexed by the callout and contact.
+You cannot create two callout participations with the same callout and contact.

 ### Phone Calls

 A [phone call](https://github.com/somleng/somleng-scfm/blob/master/app/models/phone_call.rb) represents a single attempt at a phone call.
 A phone call has a status which represents the outcome of the phone call.
-There may be muliple phone calls for single phone number on a callout.
+There may be muliple phone calls for single participation on a callout.

 ## Tasks